gokul3r/AlfiePolicyAI/replit.md

 - **`QuoteSearchDialog`**: Initiates insurance quote search for a selected vehicle, with retry logic and loading indicators.
 - **`QuotesScreen`**: Displays up to 10 insurance quotes for a selected vehicle, with a sticky header.
 - **`QuoteCard`**: Displays individual quotes with insurer info, Trustpilot rating, features matching, AutoSage Score, and AI analysis.
+- **`ChatModeSelector`**: Modal for selecting between text chat and voice chat modes.
-- **`ChatDialog`**: Full-screen AI assistant chat interface with message history persistence and real-time updates.
+- **`ChatDialog`**: Text-based AI assistant chat interface with message history persistence and real-time updates using OpenAI Responses API.
+- **`VoiceChatDialog`**: Voice-based AI assistant with WebSocket audio streaming, real-time transcription display, and mic toggle.

 ### Backend Architecture